-For the rest of this paper it is assumed that G(V, E) is a connected network.
-Let N be the number of network nodes (equivalently, the size of set V).
-In such a network, a RW agent moving according to the previously described mechanism, will eventually visit or cover all network nodes after some time (cover time).
-Let $C_r(t)$ be the fraction of network nodes covered (or visited) after t time units or movements of the RW agent (i.e., the RW agent start moving at t = 0), for a particular realization (sample path) of the walk and for a given initiator node. $C_r(t)$ will be referred to hereafter as the coverage at time t.
+The RW-agent moving in accordance with the previously described mechanism, will eventually visit or cover all network nodes after some time (cover time).
+Let $C_r(t)$ be the fraction of network nodes covered (or visited) after t time units or movements of the RW-agent (i.e., the RW-agent start moving at t = 0), for a particular realization (sample path) of the walk and for a given initiator node. $C_r(t)$ will be referred to hereafter as the coverage at time t.
 Clearly, $C_r(t)$ depends on the network size, the network topology, the initiator node and other factors.
-If T_r denotes the cover time then $C_r(T_r) = 1$; clearly $C_r(0) = 0$.
-As time increases, the RW agent is expected either to move to a node that hasn't been covered previously (thus, $C_r(t)$ increases) or to move to an already covered node (thus, $C_r(t)$ remains the same).
-Therefore, $C_r(t)$ is a non-decreasing function $(C_r(t_1) \leq C_r(t_2), \text{ for } t_1 < t_2)$.
+If T_r denotes the cover time, then $C_r(T_r) = 1$; clearly $C_r(0) = 0$.
+As time increases, the RW-agent is expected either to move to a node that has not been covered previously (thus, $C_r(t)$ increases) or to move to an already covered node (thus, $C_r(t)$ remains the same).
+Therefore, $C_r(t)$ is a non-decreasing function ($C_r(t_1) \leq C_r(t_2)$, for $t_1 < t_2$).

-The number of movements of RW-based solutions is much smaller than that under flooding approaches (where one movement of an agent corresponds to one message transmission), at the expense of a significant increase in cover time.
-For example, for the case of a fully connected network, a number of movements of the order of $N \ln(N)$, [9], is required under the RW mechanism, while under flooding approaches the corresponding number of movements (or messages) is of the order of N^2 .
-On the other hand, cover time under the RW mechanism is of the order of $N \ln(N)$, while under flooding it is upper bounded by the network diameter plus 1 (e.g., for the case of a complete graph cover time under flooding is 2).
+The number of exchanged messages in random walk based solutions is much smaller than that under flooding approaches (each movement of the RW-agent corresponds to one message transmission), at the expense of a significant increase in cover time.
+For example, in the case of the traditional random walk in a fully connected network (complete graph), the number of messages is $O(N \ln(N))$ [23], while under flooding it approaches $O(N^2)$.
+On the other hand, cover time for the random walker is $O(N \ln(N))$, while under flooding it is upper bounded by the network diameter.
+Note here that the number of messages exchanged in the network until the information dissemination process has completed is an important metric of performance, because they represent precious energy resources and/ or delays in the network.

-3 The J-RW Agent
+3. The J-RW-agent

-3.1 Motivation
+3.1.
+Motivation